rachaelkalicun/rachaelkalicun.com/src/_evercooked/2025-02-27-introducing-evercooked.md

 Food is central to so many of life’s big occasions: birthdays, holidays, and significant life moments like weddings and funerals.
 It’s also central to the small moments which add up to a life worth living.
 Every meal, big or small, can carry meaning, and these moments deserve to be honored.

 ## Building in Public: Leading by Example
-Evercooked is still in the early stages, and I’m figuring things out as I go.
+[Evercooked](https://www.evercooked.com/){:target="_blank"} is still in the early stages, and I’m figuring things out as I go.
 It’s a work in progress, but I’m committed to creating something meaningful, piece by piece.
-From growing a community to developing the app and launching a newsletter, every step of this process matters.
+From growing a community, to developing the app, to building [a blog](https://www.evercooked.com/){:target="_blank"} and launching [a newsletter](https://evercooked.substack.com/){:target="_blank"}, every step of this process matters.

 By sharing the successes, challenges, and lessons learned along the way, I hope to show that it’s possible to create something from the ground up and that you don’t need to have everything figured out to start.